 The Certificate of Achievement prepares students for entry level laboratory assistant positions in biotechnology related industry and academic laboratories.
 It is designed for students who are starting out in STEM, including recent high school graduates, students who are re-tooling or changing majors, and students proceeding to 4 year institutions who may want to work in a laboratory as they complete their studies.
+Career Opportunities

-Entry level laboratory assistant positions in pharmaceutical and biotechnology industries and academic research laboratories.
+Entry level laboratory assistant positions in pharmaceutical and biotechnology industries and academic research laboratories

-Required Cou rses Units
+.09404.004.
+0

 BIOL 10 Introduction to Biology 4

 CHEM 30A Introductory General Che emistry 4

-BIOL 50A Introductory Biotechnolo Laboratory gy with 4
+BIOL 50A Introductory Biotechnolog Laboratory gy with 4

-BIOL 32 Scientific Literature and Writing 3
+BIOL 32 Scientific Literature and V Writing 3

 CIS 200 Computer Concepts and

 Applications 1.5

 Total Units: 16.5